Washington DC Distracted Driving Attorney

 in the United States.
 In order to minimize the impact of distracted driving

 accidents, several states have enacted laws regarding the use of cell

-phones while driving—including Washington, D.C.
+phones while driving—including Washington DC.

-In Washington, D.C., the following actions are prohibited by law:
+the following actions are prohibited by law:

 - All drivers are prohibited from using handheld devices while driving

 - All drivers are prohibited from sending / reading text messages while driving